storswiftlabs/eth-inscription-protocol/indexer/README.md

 make all
 ```

-This will read start a Substreams using `./substreams-nexus-dao-v0.1.0.spkg`, receives all the `map_records` module output (of type `map`), decode the received entities and save them in the database.
+This will read start a Substreams using `./substreams-startnet-v0.1.0.spkg`, receives all the `map_transactions` module output (of type `map`), decode the received entities and save them in the database.

 If show case how you can consume a Substreams module of type `map` to insert data in a database.